NARPNet/NARPNet_NCS/README.md

 For bringing up a tabbed editor with all the NCS data file in it, I have found that Visual Studio Code works great on both Windows and Linux.
 It's free and is a great editor.
-I would rather specify something that comes by default on the OS, but couldnt find a multi-tabbed editor that FLDIGI was happy with.
+I would rather specify something that comes by default on the OS, but couldn't find a multi-tabbed editor that FLDIGI was happy with.
 Perhaps more work can be put into this.

 ### The `NCS MACROS` and `OP MACROS` buttons